-Abraham is forecasting a 6% earnings decline in 2019 and a further 10% decline in 2020.
+Abraham is forecasting a 6% earnings decline in 2019 followed by a 10% increase in 2020.
 That compares with the consensus forecast of a 4.9% rise and a 12.3% increase respectively.

-More worrying is that Abraham’s rather grim forecast doesn’t even include the impact of a possible further write-down on David Jones.
+More worrying is that Abraham’s rather grim near term forecast doesn’t even include the impact of a possible further write-down on David Jones.